7th Precinct Community Council meeting. Nov. 6, 2017.

 –Planners are studying whether some bridge-bound traffic on Grand Street can be funneled to Norfolk Street.
 While it could help relieve Clinton Street’s bottleneck, Sanchez said the adjustment might simply create more problems.
 “If we change it,” said Sanchez, “a year from now people will be saying, ‘You messed up another intersection.'”

-–Sanchez said DOT are looking at whether the south side of Delancey Street (from FDR Drive to Clinton Street) could be turned into a westbound access road to the Williamsburg Bridge.
+–Sanchez said DOT is looking at whether the south side of Delancey Street (from FDR Drive to Clinton Street) could be turned into a westbound access road to the Williamsburg Bridge.
 Engineers will be studying whether there’s enough room for vehicles to turn right onto the bridge at Delancey/Clinton.

 –While a study of the Clinton/Grand intersection was completed, more work needs to be done.
 It was difficult to collect accurate date, said Sanchez, due to construction at Essex Crossing.
 That construction work on Clinton Street will, of course, be ongoing for another couple of years.